kcodeg123/DevBoxPoC/README.md

 ![image](https://github.com/kcodeg123/DevBoxPoC/assets/3813135/2426f472-7823-4f7d-993b-7ac53b29abac)

 > Tip: You can grant the built-in role of 'Cost Management Reader' to the Project Leads so that they can view the costs associated with their projects.
 Note that they will have access to costs associated with all the resources in the subscription with this built-in role.
 You can choose to build a custom role if you want to customize the permissions.

+## Dev Box Quotas

+To ensure that resources are available for customers, Microsoft Dev Box has a limit on the number of each type of resource that can be used in a subscription.
+This limit is called a quota.
+There are different types of quotas related to Dev Box that you might see in the Developer portal and Azure portal, such as quota for Dev Box vCPU for box creation as well as resource limits for Dev Centers, network connections, and Dev Box Definitions.

+For more information, check the official [documentation](https://learn.microsoft.com/en-us/azure/dev-box/how-to-determine-your-quota-usage).
+If needed, you can [request a quota limit increase](https://learn.microsoft.com/en-us/azure/dev-box/how-to-request-quota-increase).